meisben/girlsIntoCoding-robotbenchmark-activity3/index.md

 <!--Comment: This section is markdown again-->

-# Let's get familiar with our mobile robot arm!
+# Let's get familiar with our robot
 ---

 <!--Comment: End of markdown-->